top of page

 For me, it all started with John Cacioppo.
-It was around 2010 when I first read his work — I was just your standard psychology geek, not realising that I would eventually experience profound loneliness myself.
+It was around 2010 when I first read his work on loneliness.
+Back then, I was just your standard psychology nerd, geeking out, not realising that I would eventually experience profound loneliness myself.

-Without these two, and a number of other admirable social scientists, neuroscientists, and psychologists, I might never have developed a passion for this subject.
-For newer thinkers, researchers, and social health advocates, these dedicated academics are the giants upon whose shoulders we stand.
+Without Cacioppo, Holt-Lunstad, and other early scientists and philosophers who devoted themselves to this topic, I might never have developed a passion for social wellbeing.
+For newer thinkers, researchers, and advocates, they are the giants upon whose shoulders we stand.

-In recent years, some good books and online resources have been released, bringing the topics of loneliness and social wellbeing out of the ivory towers of academia and into our everyday lives.
+In recent years, some excellent resources have been released, bringing the topics of loneliness and social wellbeing out of the ivory towers of academia and into our everyday lives.
+Below, some are listed for you to explore.

-First, you can find TedX talks by both Holt-Lunstad and Cacioppo, which give a quick peek into their fascinating work.
+You can find TedX talks by both Holt-Lunstad and Cacioppo

-For more from Dr. Holt-Lunstad, who continues to lead the charge on understanding loneliness and how it affects us, try exploring her website.
+Dr. Holt-Lunstad continues to lead the charge on understanding loneliness and how it affects us, and I'd recommend any interested parties to explore her website.

-Prof. Cacioppo has now sadly passed, but leaves the legacy of a book entitled Loneliness co-authored with William Patrick, which is well worth a read.
+Prof. Cacioppo has now sadly passed, but leaves the legacy of a book (co-authored with William Patrick) entitled Loneliness.

-Here are a few other books that I've enjoyed:
+Here are a few other books that I've found fascinating:

 Belonging by Owen Eastwood